emmairwin/community_curriculum/market_pulse/FFOS/en/introduction.md

 ###Who are we?

-We are [TODO] .
+We are the Mobile Planning team at Mozilla.
 We're as invested in your success and experience participating as we are in  the outcome of market pluse.
 You can reach us at [TODO ].
 We might add here, how we will communicate - or that can come later.

 ###Who are you?